openhab/openhab-addons/bundles/org.openhab.binding.modbus.e3dc/README.md

 ## Going further

 Setup and configured everything the right way?
-Congratulations, you've now the actual E3DC values on your table.
+Congratulations, you've now the recent E3DC values on your table.
 Don't stop and go ahead!

 ### Persistence